Everest by the Numbers: 2025 Edition

 • At least 11 of the 2023 deaths were preventable through better logistics, adequate oxygen and better on-mountain support.

-• The reduction in deaths is primarily because of higher levels of Sherpa support, supplemental oxygen at higher rates, better gear, weather forecasting, and more people climbing with commercial operations.
+• The reduction in deaths is primarily due to higher levels of Sherpa support, supplemental oxygen at higher rates, better gear, weather forecasting and more people climbing with commercial operations.

 Climbing